 Article 59 Implementation of financial instruments

 1. Financial instruments implemented directly by the managing authority may only provide loans or guarantees.
-The managing authority shall set out the terms and conditions of the programme contribution to the financial instrument in a strategy document including all the elements set out in Annex X.
+The managing authority shall set out the terms and conditions of the programme contribution to the financial instrument in a strategy document which shall include the elements set out in Annex X.

 2. Financial instruments implemented under the responsibility of the managing authority may be either of the following: